Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your body is held aloft by a furious tempest as you embody the power of air.
+For the duration of this effect:

+- your basic attacks are automatically criticals if they hit
+- you are flying at all times, even if you would normally stop flying
-For the duration of this effect, your basic attacks are automatically criticals if they hit.
-Additionally, whenever you enter and leave a creature's zone of control in the same turn, apply one stack of aloft to them.
+- whenever you enter and leave a creature's zone of control in the same turn, apply one stack of aloft to them

 ### Blessing of Wings